HewlettPackard/hpe-sd-cloud/docker/images/sd-aio/README.md

 The image can be built in two different ways:

 - Non-prepared (default): This means that the software is installed into the image, but some tasks need to be performed upon the first startup of the container.
-These tasks include database creation, the configuration of HPE SA and HPE UOC, and the deployment of the DDE solution.
+These tasks include database creation, the configuration of HPE SA and MUSE, and the deployment of the DDE solution.
 This approach has the following advantages:

   - The resulting image is lighter.
   - This structure is the same that will be used for production images, because usually, we do not know about the database at build time.
 In this case, however, we do.